Alysia42/2026-Autumn-Handbook/src/1_day_1_javascript/lab_04.md

 circle(mouseX, mouseY, random(minSize, maxSize));
 ```

-Click around — each dot should now be a different size!
+Try clicking around: each dot should now be a different size!

 ---